 Shortly after, they realized Wyndham had charged maintenance fees on their Barclay credit card.
 A payment option they specifically told Ed not to use “until the loan was paid off.”
 Since he told them the fees wouldn’t be billed until April 1st, this was a big surprise to them.
-What made this revelation interesting was that Wyndham changed their method of billing without the Naccarato’s knowledge.
+What made this revelation interesting was that Wyndham changed their method of billing without their knowledge.
 “They said I had chosen to go paperless.
 I never talked to anyone or saw anything where I gave them permission for my statements not to be sent,” Drue said.

 At this point they were more eager to cancel Wyndham timeshare obligations than pay the company another penny.
 Gary went on to say the “resort deals” they were promised were “rarely available, if ever.”
 It allowed him and his wife to understand how they’re really “saved for non-Wyndham customers.”
 As the bigger picture sunk in, they developed a sense of urgency to cancel before things got even worse.

 The Couple Finally Contacted VOC for Timeshare Relief.

-When the Naccaratos finally contacted us for assistance, they were fed up with the “deception, lies and fraud.”
-In a dispute letter they literally wrote, “Please help us get through this nightmare!”
+When Garry and Drue finally contacted us for assistance, they were fed up with the “deception, lies and fraud.”
+In a dispute letter they literally wrote to Barclays, “Please help us get through this nightmare!”
 The desperation was evident and for good reason.
 Like many new timeshare owners, Wyndham signed up the couple for third party financing through Barclays.
 Aside from the unexpected “financial burden,” they told us the Wyndham timeshare created quite a bit of stress in their lives.
 The more they looked into the purchase, the more misconduct they found.